FindArticles FindArticles

 SHARE

-Natron’s liquidation is more than a startup failure; it’s a stress test the U.S. battery ecosystem just flunked.
-The sodium‑ion pioneer had customers ready, a U.S. factory, and purchase orders on the books.
-What it lacked was the connective tissue the country still hasn’t built: predictable certification timelines, bridge financing for first‑of‑a‑kind manufacturing, and a supply chain that can move at industrial speed.
+Natron’s liquidation is more than a startup flop; it’s a stress test the United States battery ecosystem just failed.
+The source of the sodium‑ion pioneer had customers lined up, a factory in the United States, and book orders in hand.
+What it lacked was the connective tissue the country had still not built: predictable time lines for certification, bridge financing for first‑of‑a‑kind manufacturing and a supply chain that can move at industrial speed.

 Table of Contents